Shelf Life of Essential Oils

 At the other extreme, Coconut and Jojoba oil (which is really a liquid wax) will keep for many, many years.
-The Quinessence 5% and 10% Dilution Range uses Jojoba oil as a diluent for this very reason - these products will keep for many years as opposed to a dilution produced with almond or grapeseed oil which would only last for a few months.
+The Quinessence 5% Dilution Range uses Jojoba oil as a diluent for this very reason - these products will keep for many years as opposed to a dilution produced with almond or grapeseed oil which would only last for a few months.

 Carrier oils will go rancid eventually due to the presence of unsaturated fatty acids which tend to oxidise quickly if not stored properly.
 However, this process usually takes up to a year and these products should have been used long before such a long period.
 This is one very good reason to buy smaller sizes of these products more regularly, rather than the one purchase of a larger size.
 If you are not going to use the oil quickly it can be a false economy.

 The shelf life of a body massage oil is typically around 6 months, although good storage conditions will extend this further, and the fridge is again a useful place to store them until they have been used up.